HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - switch:
   - class:🖐️ used
   - new Error:
   - with:
 - Functions
   - function declaration:
   - function expression:
-  - return:
+  - return: 🖐️ used
-  - default parameters:
+  - default parameters: 🖐️ used
   - functional object: 👂 heard
 - Data structures
   - Array: 🖐️ used
   - mixin:
-  - extend:
+  - extend: 🖐️ used
-  - typed arrays:
+  - typed arrays: 🖐️ used
   - Map:
   - Set:
   - undefined:
   - null: 🖐️ used
-  - Proxy:
+  - Proxy: 🖐️ used
   - weak collections:
-  - timers:
+  - timers:🖐️ used
   - EventEmitter: 👂 heard
   - RegExp: 🖐️ used
-  - Date:
+  - Date: 🖐️ used
   - BigInt: 🖐️ used
 - Infrastructure
   - V8: 👂 heard